abhisheks008/DL-Simplified/Phishing-Website-Detection/Model/README.md

 We used extracted and optimized features to detect cases of phishing websites.
 While simple ML models were able to classify
 with an accuracy upto 93.8%, training and tuning deep neural networks had even better performance.
 The best model was a deep
-multi-layer perceptron tuned using halving grid-search with **Accuracy = 96.73% and ROC-AUC = 0.9956**.
+multi-layer perceptron tuned using halving grid-search, with final metrics: **Accuracy = 96.73% and ROC-AUC = 0.9956**.

 **AUTHOR**:
 Siddhant Tiwari